rwblokzijl/Msc-thesis-EuroToken/thesis.md

 limitations of this type of system.

 Ideally a payment system has no central points of control.
-By keeping a payment system decentralized the failure of one part does not affect the functioning of the ability of the users to make payments.
+By keeping a payment system decentralized the failure of one part does not affect the ability of the users to make payments.
 Such a system also has inherent scalability.
 However, keeping a currency secure from unsanctioned money creation is not a trivial problem in a fully distributed system.

 The primary problem of unsanctioned money creation can be split into 2 different problems.
 First, for any transaction to be valid, the payer has to prove that they received these funds in the past.
-And second, they have not already spent the money.
+And second, they must not already have spent the money.

 The first of these is relatively easy to solve.
 To do this all transactions received in the past can be digitally "signed" by the sender.
 The signature of the sender on the transaction proves the transfer of funds from one party to another.
 When receiving funds, the transaction can be trusted by verifying that the sender has received the money in the past from someone else.
-This way every transaction can be recursively validated back to their original creation point.
+This way all currency in every transaction can be recursively validated back to their original creation point.

 The second problem is infamously known as the "double spending problem" and requires some trade-offs to solve.
 The goal is to construct a way to prove that for any given transaction, the balance of that transaction has not previously been spent by that user.
-In the first problem the validity of the funds can be proven by a couple signatures.
+In the first problem the validity of the funds can be proven by a few signatures.
 In the double-spending problem the goal is instead to prove the non-existence of a signed transaction.

 Solving the double spending problem without a centralised party like a bank that